vnlashin-tester/vnlashin-tester/README.md

 # Hi!
 My name is Vladimir

 ## About Me
-I am a Software Test Engineer with more than 3 years of experience.
-I specialize in ensuring the quality and reliability of software products through thorough testing.
+I am a Software Test Engineer with more than 3 years of experience. <br> I specialize in ensuring the quality and reliability of software products through thorough testing. <br>
-Here is a short list of my skills:
+Here is a short list of my skills: <br>

 ### Skills
 - Functional testing